Traditional Auction Vs Modern Method of Property Auction

 Modern auctions operate online – in much the same way as eBay auctions.
 With modern property auctions, winning bidders pay a 5% reservation fee and must exchange contracts within 28 days – not immediately, completing within 56 days of the auction.

 The longer timeframe means this method may attract a wider pool of buyers and is more likely to include those who need a loan to fund the purchase.
 However, if the buyer fails to secure a mortgage, they will be unable to exchange and complete, and so will lose their 5% reservation fee.
 Estate agents rather than property auctioneers often arrange modern property auctions.
-So you could say, modern method is not really as secure as traditional auctions, and in essence does not follow the principal of Sold when the gavel falls as contract have not been exchanged.

 What are the main differences?